sonm-io/presale-token/PRESALE-SPEC.md

   - Investors are not able to buy tokens when total amount of sold tokens reached its limit (4.000.000 tokens).
   - Investors are not able to transfer tokens to each other.
-  - Investors are not able to exchange their token for ether through the presale contract.
+  - Investors are not able to exchange their tokens for ether through the presale contract.
-  - Token contract is administered by joint decisions of dev team (members of the multisig contract).
+  - Presale contract is administered by joint decisions of dev team (members of the multisig contract).
-  - Dev team is able to withdraw all Ethers from presale contract to the multisig contract.
+  - Dev team is able to withdraw all Ethers from the presale contract to the multisig contract.
   - Dev team is able to pause/resume presale at any time:
     - any non-administrative action (buy, migrate) is rejected if contract is